 Manager-employee harassment is a common setup for harassment cases in New York City, as managers may abuse their power to take advantage of employees.
 Often, the victims are too afraid of retaliation to speak up because most believe their managers will fire or demote them.
-However, the law protects employees from negative consequences when they report supervisor harassment or misconduct and a New York City supervisor harassment lawyer.
+However, the law protects employees from negative consequences when they report supervisor harassment or misconduct and work with a New York City manager harassment lawyer.

 Employees have heard of sexual harassment in the workplace, but this isn’t the only type of harassment that’s against the law.
-Harassment is any type of unwelcome, offensive conduct, including words, actions, gestures, and visuals.
+Harassment is any type of unwelcome, offensive conduct, including words (verbal abuse), actions, gestures, and visuals.
 It can include graphic images posted somewhere or verbally berating an employee based on age.
 For the law to view conduct as harassment, it has to be so severe that it affects the victim’s employment.

 There are different types of harassment one might experience in the workplace based on protected characteristics such as sex, national origin, disability, age, and race.
 This includes sexual harassment as well as verbal, physical, and even mental harassment.
 If a manager teases an employee about a disability, for example, this is a form of harassment.
 Anti-discrimination laws such as Title VII of the Civil Rights Act and the NYC Human Rights Law make any form of harassment against individuals in the workplace illegal.

 Manager-employee harassment can be obvious, such as unwanted touching or grabbing, or more discreet.
 It can happen publicly, in front of others in the workplace, or in private between two people.
 Manager-employee harassment can take many forms.
-Some common examples include:

 • Negative comments about an employee’s physical or mental characteristics